jay-horvat/shoppie/README.md

 Through this setup, any front-end interaction with the user or product data triggers corresponding RESTful API calls.
 These calls interact with the database to keep user and product details accurate and up-to-date, ensuring a cohesive experience across the application.

 ## Contact
-Please feel free to contact me at jaydhorvat@gmail.com or visit [my portfolio website](https://jay-horvat.github.io/) for more information on my background, education and experience and for other means of contact:
+Please feel free to contact me at jaydhorvat@gmail.com or visit [my portfolio website](https://jay-horvat.github.io/) for more information on my background, education, experience and for other means of contact.